Let’s Get Going. Select One:

 Alternate Camera: DJI Pocket 2

-Why I Picked It: This little thing is almost perfect if you do a lot of vlogging or shots walking around.
+Why We Picked It: This little thing is almost perfect if you do a lot of vlogging or shots walking around.
 Why?
 Because it really is as small as it looks, and packs a solid 4K camera, stabilization, a selfie screen into a frame you could forget you put into your pocket.
-I also enjoy the cool features like face-follow and smooth transition between stabilization options.
-Sometimes I just wish I had an excuse to use this camera more on Channel Makers.
-Maybe I need to, you know, go outside more? 🙂
+We also enjoy the cool features like face-follow and smooth transition between stabilization options.
+Sometimes we just wish we had an excuse to use this camera more on Channel Makers.
+Maybe we need to, you know, go outside more? 🙂

 What They Could do to Improve: Not a big deal, but becaue it’s so different there is a learning curve upfront.
-I also wish the price was just a little bit less, but hey, I guess they’re packing a camera, screen, and gimball into something just bigger than a pack of gum.
+We also wish the price was just a little bit less, but hey, they’re packing a camera, screen, and gimbal into something just bigger than a pack of gum.

 Tripod: K&F Concept 72 Inch

-Why I Picked It: Most low-to-mid-end tripods are awful.
+Why We Picked It: Most low-to-mid-end tripods are awful.
 This one isn’t.

-But really, I own two of these and they’re the perfect blend of capability vs price.
-Most tripods don’t go as high as this one (when you’re as tall as I am, that matters, okay?), and this tripod also allows for ultra adjustable close up shots with a unique inverted design.
+But really, We own two of these and they’re the perfect blend of capability vs price.
+Most tripods don’t go as high as this one (when you’re tall, that matters, okay?), and this tripod also allows for ultra adjustable close up shots with a unique inverted design.
 It also folds into a really compact space for transport, and can convert into a monopod.

-What They Could do to Improve: Because it’s sooo adjustable, it can take extra steps to get it just how I want it.
+What They Could do to Improve: Because it’s sooo adjustable, it can take extra steps to get it just how we want it.
 It’s a pro and a con.
-I also don’t like tripod legs that require “unscrewing” to adjust; I prefer single action clip releases, but that’s just me…

 Video Lighting: Falcon Eyes RX-18TDX

-Why I Picked It: This is the BEST video light I’ve ever tried.
-I’ve solved 95% of every YouTube video lighting issue just by buying this light.
+Why We Picked It: This is the BEST video light we’ve ever tried.
+We’ve solved 95% of every YouTube video lighting issue just by buying this light.
 It’s larger with an “egg crate” cover that disperses the light evenly, and eliminated sharp shadows without being too much.
 You’ll need a stand for it like this one, then once you have it set up, you’re good.
-My videos got DRAMATICALLY better when I added this light to the setup.
+Our videos got DRAMATICALLY better when we added this light to the setup.

-Compared to the Competition: My team and I have tried a variety of lights, from panels, ring lights, soft boxes, and much more expensive versions (I mention one in the Top Tier section below), but the Falcon Eyes looks the best on video hands down.
+Compared to the Competition: The CM team has tried a variety of lights, from panels, ring lights, soft boxes, and much more expensive versions (We mention one in the Top Tier section below), but the Falcon Eyes looks the best on video hands down.

 Video Accent/RGB Lighting: IVISII G2 Pocket Light

-Why I Picked It: RGB pocket lights are some of the most versatile lights to add to your recording setup as either a background accent (like I use in virtually every Channel Makers video) or a hair light to add a “3D” look to you on camera.
+Why We Picked It: RGB pocket lights are some of the most versatile lights to add to your recording setup as either a background accent (like we use in virtually every Channel Makers video) or a hair light to add a “3D” look to you on camera.

-What They Could do to Improve: I wish this light had is an app to make setting up multiple lights easier, especially if I’m using different light styles or colors for different shots or videos.
+What They Could do to Improve: We wish this light had is an app to make setting up multiple lights easier, especially if we’re using different light styles or colors for different shots or videos.

 Lavalier Microphone: Tascam DR-10L

-Why I Picked It: I already recommended this in the Starter set, so if you haven’t gotten this already, just get it. 🙂
+Why We Picked It: We already recommended this in the Starter set, so if you haven’t gotten this already, just get it. 🙂

 The Tascam device is the recorder itself, so you put the box in your pocket and press record, run the wire under your shirt to clip the mic on your collar, and you’re ready to go.
 It also records two tracks simultaneously at two different gain settings, so if you yell or laugh loudly, you never have audio peaking issues.

-Compared to the Competition: If you’re in the market for a lavalier mic, the only reason why I wouldn’t get this one is if you’re looking for wireless capability, meaning a mic that connects directly to your camera via receiver and syncs audio right then.
-In that case, I recommend the lav mic in the Top Tier set later on this page.
+Compared to the Competition: If you’re in the market for a lavalier mic, the only reason why we wouldn’t get this one is if you’re looking for wireless capability, meaning a mic that connects directly to your camera via a receiver and syncs audio right then.
+In that case, we recommend the lav mic in the Top Tier set later on this page.

 Voiceover/Streaming Microphone: Blue Yeti X

-What They Could do to Improve: If I bump the table the mic is set on you can hear it pretty loud, so a better suspension/reverb cancelation method would be nice.
+What They Could do to Improve: If we bump the table the mic is set on you can hear it pretty loud, so a better suspension/reverb cancelation method would be nice.

 Editing Software: Final Cut Pro

-Why I Picked It: Final Cut is FAST, inexpensive since you don’t have to pay a monthly subscription and works beautifully for us since my whole team and I use the Mac platform.
+Why We Picked It: Final Cut is FAST, inexpensive since you don’t have to pay a monthly subscription and works beautifully for us since the whole team uses the Mac platform.

-What They Could do to Improve: It’ll fill up your hard drive fast if you don’t regularly delete generated files manually; I’d love a more automated solution.
+What They Could do to Improve: It’ll fill up your hard drive fast if you don’t regularly delete generated files manually; we would love a more automated solution.

-Compared to the Competition: We used to use Adobe Premiere but it’s just gotten SOOOO slow (just like Adobe Lightroom, ahem…).
-It took us about 3 days of using Final Cut before we were COMPLETELY convinced that it was better for us and we’ve never looked back.
+Compared to the Competition: Editor Cody prefers to use Adobe Premiere but some report it’s just gotten SOOOO slow.
+It took us about 3 days of using Final Cut before we were COMPLETELY convinced that it was better for the majority of the team and we’ve never looked back.
 Editing software is definitely a matter of personal preference, but this is working great for us.